kubestellar/kubestellar/docs/content/en/docs/Getting started/quickstart.md

 ```sh
 kind create cluster --name florin --config  kubestellar/examples/florin-config.yaml
 ```
-Note: if you already have a cluster named 'florin' from a previous exercise of KubeStellar, please delete the florin cluster ('kind cluster delete florin') and create it using the instruction above.
+Note: if you already have a cluster named 'florin' from a previous exercise of KubeStellar, please delete the florin cluster ('kind delete cluster --name florin') and create it using the instruction above.

 Create the second edge cluster:

 ```sh
 kind create cluster --name guilder --config  kubestellar/examples/guilder-config.yaml
 ```
-Note: if you already have a cluster named 'guilder' from a previous exercise of KubeStellar, please delete the guilder cluster ('kind cluster delete guilder') and create it using the instruction above.
+Note: if you already have a cluster named 'guilder' from a previous exercise of KubeStellar, please delete the guilder cluster ('kind delete cluster --name guilder') and create it using the instruction above.

 ### b.
 Create a KubeStellar Inventory Management Workspace (IMW) and Workload Management Workspace (WMW)